 However, the regulations are not final yet.
 The European Parliament still needs to negotiate and sign off on a final version of the proposal with the European Council.
-Once it is signed off on, each EU member state (which no longer includes the U.K.) will need to pass its own laws implementing the changes, which will no doubt make for varied interpretations.
+Once it is signed off on, each EU member state will need to pass its own laws implementing the changes, which will no doubt make for varied interpretations.

 Under the new legislation, Parliament wants all but the smallest online platforms to pay copyright holders for their material, including even small snippets of text.
 This would apply to large-scale platforms like Google News — which Google warns would stop it from sending traffic to news publishers through the service, stating: "paying to display snippets is not a viable option for anyone."

 This piece of regulation was originally dubbed the "link tax" because, under an earlier version of the rules, it seemed that platforms would have to pay merely to include links on their websites.
 The approved regulations state that sharing links to articles with a few "individual words" to describe them will be free of copyright constraints.
 Uploading to open source platforms and online encyclopedias, like Wikipedia or GitHub, is also excluded from the compliance with the copyright rules.